We want to SHOW YOU Southeast - one of the most beautiful college campuses you will visit!

 their case and are given the same opportunity to appeal the results.

-FOR OFFICE OF STUDENT CONDUCT CASES INVOLVING SEXUAL ASSAULT AND SEXUAL MISCONDUCT,
+BEGINNING SPRING OF 2015, FOR OFFICE OF STUDENT CONDUCT CASES INVOLVING SEXUAL ASSAULT

-THE ACCUSED STUDENT WILL HAVE THE CHOICE BETWEEN AN ADMINISTRATIVE HEARING AND AN
+AND SEXUAL MISCONDUCT, THE ACCUSED STUDENT WILL HAVE A HEARING WITH AN ADMINISTRATIVE

-MADE UP OF SOUTHEAST FACULTY, STAFF, AND/OR STUDENTS.
+HEARING PANEL.
+THE PANEL WILL BE MADE UP OF SOUTHEAST FACULTY, STAFF, AND/OR STUDENTS

 If a student believes he or she has been sexually assaulted (or assaulted through other circumstances) or sexually harassed by another student,

 that student may file a report with the Department of Public Safety (University Police),

 the Dean of Students/Office of Student Conduct, Counseling and Disability Services,